sgmlguru/xslt-pipelines/README.md

 The manifest validates against Nic's manifest Relax NG schema, found in his XProc Tools repository.

 You'll notice that two of the steps include `meta` elements.
 These describe input parameters to the respective XSLT steps.
-Why not call them 'param'?
-Ask Nic.
-Pretty sure he did think it through but I don't get it (which probably says more about me than him).

 ## XSLT Steps